-In summary, the simulation effectively depicts the progression of the Gjerdrum landslide, with a notable overestimation of soil mass movement, approximately 50 meters westward, by the end of the retrogressive process (Figure 19).
-A detailed analysis of the results further reveals that the first shear band did not necessarily align with the quick clay layer, as indicated by the numerical findings.
-For instance, Figure 20 illustrates the quick clay layer in green, but the first shear band did not consistently follow this specific quick clay layer.
-This divergence could be because the failure initiates at low shear strains, where the quick clay still retains a significant amount of shear strength based on the input from the Cone Penetration Test data before the shear strength degradation occurs.
-However, it's important to note that conditions on-site might differ, especially when the quick clay layer is initially disturbed, making it highly likely that the shear band aligns with the softened quick clay layer.
+In summary, the simulation effectively depicts the progression of the Gjerdrum landslide.
+The simulation overestimate soil mass movement, approximately 50 meters westward, by the end of the retrogressive process (Figure 19).
+Figure 20 illustrates the quick clay layer in green and again it may be seen that the first shear band did not consistently follow this specific quick clay layer.
+This divergence is because the failure initiates at low shear strains, where the quick clay still retains a significant amount of shear strength before shear strength degradation occurs.

-Conversely, the retrogressive development, as depicted in Figure 21, demonstrates a strong alignment between shear band retrogressive development and the quick clay layers, with the retrogressive failure ending when the soil is no longer within a quick clay layer.
+The retrogressive development, as depicted in Figure 21, demonstrates a strong alignment between shear band retrogressive development and the quick clay layers, with the retrogressive failure ending when the failure mechanism reach the end of a quick clay layer.